asterisk/ari-examples/README.md

 Place all channels that enter into an application into a single holding bridge.

+### bridge-infinite-area

+Place all channels that enter into an application into a holding bridge.
+Once all channels have left the bridge, destroy it.

+### bridge-dial

+Dial an endpoint and put the resulting channel in a mixing bridge with the original Stasis channel.
+Gracefully handle hangups from either end.

 # License

 Copyright (c) 2014, Digium, Inc. All rights reserved.